MaivinAI/usermanual/quickstart.md

 # The GPS Page
 The GPS page shows an interactive map centered on the device's location.
 ![GPS Page](static/quickStart-gps.png){align=center}
-This should be familiar to anyone who has used standard map web-interfaces.
+This should be familiar to anyone who has used standard map web interfaces.
 The map can be moved by dragging with left-mouse button (or touch with a touchscreen-enabled device).
 The "+" and "-" buttons on the left will zoom-in and zoom-out on the map.
 The "Refresh" button will re-center the map on the device's location.
 The latitude and longitude are also reported on the web interface.

 # The IMU Page
 The IMU page shows the device's orientation in 3D.